-Our paper is based on the following insight.
-In this situation, the Bloom filter plays a dual role.
+Our paper is based on the following insight: in this situation, the Bloom filter plays a dual role.
 It is both a data structure being used at the proxies, and a message being passed between them.
-When we use the Bloom filter as a data structure, we may tune its parameters for optimal performance as a data structure.
-For example, given a memory size (or more specifically, the number of bits allowed in the bit array that represents the Bloom filter) and the number of elements in the set to be represented, we can minimize the probability of a false positive.
-Indeed, this is the approach taken in the analysis of [7], [18].
+When we use the Bloom filter as a data structure, we may tune its parameters for optimal performance as a data structure; that is, we minimize the probability of a false positive for a given memory size and number of items.
+Indeed, this is the approach taken in the analysis of [7].
 If this data structure is also being passed around as a message, however, then we introduce another performance measure we may wish to optimize for: transmission size.
-The transmission size is the size of the data being sent; if no compression is used, it is simply the size of the bit array, but it could potentially be smaller once compression is introduced.
 Transmission size may be of greater importance when the amount of network traffic is a concern but there is memory available at the endpoint machines.
 This is especially true in distributed systems where information must be transmitted repeatedly from one endpoint machine to many others.
 For example, in the Web cache sharing system described above, the required memory at each proxy is linear in the number of proxies, while the total message traffic rate is quadratic in the number of proxies, assuming point-to-point communication is used.
 Moreover, the amount of memory required at the endpoint machines is fixed for the life of the system, where the traffic is additive over the life of the system.

+Transmission size can be affected by using compression.
 In this paper, we show how compressing a Bloom filter can lead to improved performance.
-By using compressed Bloom filters, protocols reduce the number of bits broadcast, the false positive probability, and/or the amount of computation per lookup.
-The tradeoff costs are the increased processing requirement for compression and decompression and larger memory requirements at the endpoint machines, which may use a larger original uncompressed form of the Bloom filter in order to achieve improved transmission size.
+By using compressed Bloom filters, protocols reduce the number of bits broadcast, the false positive rate, and/or the amount of computation per lookup.
+The tradeoff costs are the increased processing requirement for compression and decompression and larger memory requirements at the endpoint machines, who may use a larger original uncompressed form of the Bloom filter in order to achieve improved transmission size.